Engee documentation

 Targets.RITM_API.setUrl(ritm, "http://192.168.56.3:8000/")

-If the connection to the RHYTHM is successful, the command EngeeDeviceManager.Targets.RITM_API.isConnected [🔗](https://engee.com/helpcenter/stable/ru-en/ritm/ritm-functions.html#EngeeDeviceManager.Targets.RITM_API.isConnected-Tuple{ (%7D) will return true:
+Upon successful connection to the RHYTHM, the command EngeeDeviceManager.Targets.RITM_API.isConnected [🔗](https://engee.com/helpcenter/stable/ru-en/ritm/ritm-functions.html#EngeeDeviceManager.Targets.RITM_API.isConnected-Tuple{ (%7D) will return true:

 In [ ]: